 As the name suggests, a replacement contract is concluded to replace one or more workers who are absent from work for any reason (except temporary unemployment, strike or lock-out).
-The replaced worker(s) must have completely suspended their benefits, or have partially reduced their benefits as part of a time credit or thematic leave, or have been authorised to return to work partially with the agreement of the mutual's medical officer (medical part-time).
+The replaced worker(s) must have completely suspended their work or have partially reduced their working hours as part of a time credit or thematic leave, or have been authorised to return to work partially with the agreement of the Mutual's medical officer (medical part-time).